 They are part of the cultural heritage of a group or society.
 Think masterpieces of human genius and outstanding examples of architectural or technological advancement.
 Cultural traditions of long-lost civilizations and human settlement.

 While not as widely known as others in the world, here are the nine cultural UNESCO World Heritage Sites in Canada.

 The Head-Smashed-In Buffalo Jump site in southwestern Alberta makes the list for its evidence of pre-historic life.
 This is the oldest and best-preserved buffalo jump in North America.
 What exactly is a buffalo jump?
 Well, it’s exactly what it sounds like.

 For almost 6,000 years, the indigenous people living here have been hunting wild bison (buffalo) that roamed the area.
 To make the process efficient, they would drive the animals from the nearby Porcupine Hills and herd them towards the edge of the cliff where they then fell to their deaths.
-The animal carcasses would then be processes in a camp below, using all the animal parts for food, clothing and tools.
-There is evidence of a sophisticated operations and about 11 metres (36 feet) of animal bones.
+The animal carcasses would then be processed in a camp below, using all the animal parts for food, clothing and tools.
+There is evidence of sophisticated operations and about 11 metres (36 feet) of animal bones.

 The practice came to an end mid 19th century and the site made the UNESCO World Heritage Site in Canada list in 1981.

 With over 400 years of history, the Historic District of Quebec City is a unique spot in Canada.
 Founded by the French in the 17th century, Quebec City is one of the oldest towns in North America.
 It is also the only fortified (and preserved) city north of Mexico.